AndyMardell/baby-haywee/README.md

 # Baby Haywee
-An arduino controlled baby that wees on you when you walk past.
+An arduino controlled baby that squirts water on you when you walk past.

 The relay hooks up to a solenoid valve and controls a mains water hose.